Banking can sometimes be a tricky part of life abroad. Below are some tips to help you more easily navigate the banking system while living in Korea.

 There may come a time in your life when you need a money order—and fast.
-US Passport renewals, for example, require money orders.
+US Passport renewals, for example, require checks or money orders.
 Easy right?
 Well, not all Korean banks issue them, so it’s good to know where you can get one.

 To make sure that you can quickly and easily find a bank that provides this service, I recommend calling around (before going in person) to see which bank(s) sell money orders.
 It’s rare that you will ever need one while living abroad, but when you need one, it can be tough to get.
 The process is easy once you find the bank that sells them.
 If you do not have an account with that bank, you can pay in cash for the money order, plus the fee, in Korean won.
 The bank will factor in the exchange rate, and issue the money order in USD.

 Note: I recommend calling to confirm that the specific bank branch that you plan on visiting actually does sell money orders.

 If you plan on doing Internet shopping or online banking in Korea, you may have to first register for this at your bank.
 You can probably get help with this without much hassle if you just randomly go to your bank.
 However, it’s possible that the tellers might have difficulty explaining all the terms and conditions in English.
 Calling customer service before doing this might make it easier.
 You’ll likely still have to go to the bank in person, but at least you can arrange to meet with an English-speaking staff member beforehand.